exakat/exakat/docs/Rules.rst

 Function that bear the same name as a PHP function, and that are declared.

-This is possible when managing some backward compatibility, like emulating an old function, or preparing for newer PHP version, like emulating new upcoming function.
+This is useful when managing backward compatibility, like emulating an old function, or preparing for newer PHP versions, like emulating new upcoming function.

 .. code-block:: php